TaysonGermano/advice/README.md

 ### Requirements

-Users are be able to:
+Users can:

-- Generate new quote/advice
+- Generate new quotes/advice

 ### Screenshot